SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/06-dagman-namd.md

 $ cd tutorial-dagman-namd/X-DAG
 ~~~

 Again we are missing the `.dag` file here.
-See if you can write the DAGfile for this example
+See if you can write the DAGfile for
+this example

 ###Job Retry and Rescue###

 In the above examples, the set of jobs have simple inter relationship.
-Indeed,  DAGMan is
+Indeed,
-capable of dealing with set of jobs with complex inter relations.
-One may also write a DAG
+DAGMan is capable of dealing with set of jobs with complex inter relations.
+One
-file for set of DAG files where each of the DAG file contains the workflow for set of condor jobs.
-Also DAGMan can help with the resubmission of uncompleted portions of a DAG, when one or more nodes result in failure.
+may also write a DAG file for set of DAG files where each of the DAG file
+contains the workflow for set of condor jobs.
+Also DAGMan can help with the
+resubmission of uncompleted portions of a DAG, when one or more nodes result in
+failure.

 ####Job Retry####

-Say for example,  job A2 in the above example is  important and you want to eliminate the possibility as much as possible.
-One way is to re-try the specific job A2 a few times.
-DAGMan would re-try  failed jobs when you specify the following line at the end of dag file.
+Say for example,  job A2 in the linear dag example is important and you want to
+make sure that it completes.
+One way is to re-try the specific job A2 a few
+times.
+DAGMan would re-try  failed jobs when you specify the following line at
+the end of dag file.

 ~~~
 $ nano linear.dag #open the linear.dag file